-Social media offers tangible ways of boosting your engineering career, whether you are looking for your first role or you’ve been in the industry for years.
+Social media offers tangible ways of boosting your engineering career, whether you are looking for your first role or have been in the industry for years.

-These networks provide a real opportunity to find and begin interacting with the sorts of people who can offer you ways of advancing in your career as well as helping to raise your profile within the engineering industry.
+These networks provide a real opportunity to find and begin interacting with the sorts of people who can offer you ways of advancing your career and helping raise your profile within the engineering industry.

 It becomes possible to start conversations with people from around the world, which then leads to the potential for expanding opportunities you might not have considered previously.

-LinkedIn is the biggest social networking site dedicated to professionals and improving your work prospects and can be considered one of the most important networks to use for expanding your career.
+LinkedIn is the most prominent social networking site dedicated to professionals and improving your work prospects.
+It can be considered one of the most critical networks to expand your career.

 When you initially set up a LinkedIn profile, you need to put a significant amount of time into ensuring it will look attractive to potential employers and colleagues.
-You should use it as the chance to market yourself.
-It gives you the opportunity to show off your qualifications and achievements, showcasing yourself as the best candidate for the engineering roles you're looking for.
+It would be best if you used it as a chance to market yourself.
+It allows you to show off your qualifications and achievements, showcasing yourself as the best candidate for the engineering roles you're' looking for.

 While engineering is a traditional field, it sits on the cusp of technological evolution.
 It is important to portray yourself as a professional in the now.
 A proper headshot for your profile will lead you to be taken seriously, rather than a selfie taken on your smartphone at a party.
-Make the investment to have your photo taken by a real photographer, and update it regularly.
-First impressions do count and you want to be taken seriously.
+Invest in having your photo taken by a real photographer and update it regularly.
+First impressions do count, and you want to be taken seriously.

-Because employers are increasingly searching your name before inviting you for an interview, it is essential that your online presence portrays you as you want to be seen for the career path you are on.
+Because employers are increasingly searching for your name before inviting you for an interview, your online presence must portray you as you want to be seen for the career path you are on.

 There are plenty of relevant groups on LinkedIn where recruiters gather to find qualified candidates.
-It will pay to get yourself noticed in these groups so make sure you’re staying active.
-Find quality information worth sharing and post links to it, ideally with your own comments and thoughts on the matter.
-Ask relevant questions that others haven't yet asked.
+It will pay to get noticed in these groups, so ensure you stay active.
+Find quality information worth sharing and post links to it, ideally with your comments and thoughts on the matter.
+Ask relevant questions that others haven't' yet asked.
 If you notice something about a new device, bring it up.

 The engineering industry's key influencers and leaders can also be found on LinkedIn.
-Look to popular authors, engineering firm owners, association presidents and professors at world-renowned universities (Harvard, Oxford and McGill, for example) for the kinds of people you should be following.
-Doing so offers endless learning and self-development opportunities.
+Look to famous authors, engineering firm owners, association presidents and professors at world-renowned universities (Harvard, Oxford and McGill, for example) for the people you should follow.
+Doing so offers continuous learning and self-development opportunities.

 the social side

 Although it may be seen as a network focused on social elements, there are also ways to find other engineers and opportunities on Twitter.
-Major engineering associations, companies and networks tend to have Twitter accounts, where they share important developments, industry trends, upcoming networking events and job vacancies.
+Significant engineering associations, companies and networks tend to have Twitter accounts, sharing significant developments, industry trends, upcoming networking events and job vacancies.

 As with many sectors, if something is happening in the engineering industry, Twitter is often the first place you'll hear about it.
 Publications and companies often post information on employment trends, the latest developments in specific sectors and upcoming events where you could meet valuable contacts in the industry.

 Trending topics are a good way of getting your ideas noticed.
-Engineers can use recurring trends like #MondayMotivation to discuss their favorite parts of their jobs, for example.
-If a new vehicle or aircraft has been launched, it is likely that it will appear on the trending topic list, giving you the opportunity to get your thoughts out there.
+For example, engineers can use recurring trends like #MondayMotivation to discuss their favourite parts of their jobs.
+If a new vehicle or aircraft has been launched, it will likely appear on the trending topic list, allowing you to get your thoughts out there.

-One of the most important aspects of social media networking is to keep your profiles updated.
-Make sure you're accessing your Twitter account at least every couple of days, while you could post an update to your LinkedIn status every week.
+One of the most critical aspects of social media networking is to keep your profiles updated.
+Make sure you're' accessing your Twitter account at least every couple of days, while you could post an update to your LinkedIn status every week.

-Look into engineering forums, where people are talking about your field and potential job opportunities.
-In much the same way as LinkedIn groups, it's important to remember that you should be showing your knowledge to these people by using forums.
+Look into engineering forums, where people talk about your field and potential job opportunities.
+In much the same way as LinkedIn groups, it's' important to remember that you should show your knowledge to these people through forums.

-It is advisable to comment on different threads to reinforce your presence on the forums.
-Be wary of only interacting with the people who you think might help your career since it may give the impression that that's all you're concerned with.
-You should rather view it as a chance to speak to other engineers about the field you love.
+Commenting on different threads to reinforce your presence on the forums is advisable.
+Be wary of only interacting with people you think might help your career since it may give the impression that that's all you're' concerned with.
+You should instead view it as a chance to speak to other engineers about the field you love.
 It is also a fantastic way of demonstrating your passion and interest in the industry by discussing industry news and opinion with others.

-Some might be surprised to find that blogging can present a great opportunity for engineers.
+Some might be surprised to find that blogging can present an excellent opportunity for engineers.
 Engineers are typically viewed as technical and scientific, characteristics that may not be top of the list for writers, but there are certainly advantages to writing about your industry.

 First, you can position yourself as an industry expert, where you share important information about what's going on in engineering.
-For example, if a new product has been developed, explain how it is going to benefit society.
+For example, if a new product has been developed, explain how it will benefit society.
 You can also delve into explaining high-tech concepts to a lay audience, which will reflect your understanding and communication abilities.

-When naming your blog, you should try to include your own name in order to increase the awareness of your personal brand through a quick search.
+When naming your blog, you should try to include your name to increase the awareness of your brand through a quick search.

 As with social media updates, regular blogging is advisable.
-Neil Patel, the co-founder of analytics site Crazy Egg, has confirmed this, saying that “if you want to continually grow your blog, you need to learn to blog on a consistent basis”.
+Neil Patel, the co-founder of analytics site Crazy Egg, has confirmed this, saying, "if you want to grow your blog continually, you need to learn to blog consistently".

-You should also be promoting your blog entries on your work-related accounts, particularly LinkedIn, where you could post links in relevant groups that you belong to.
+It would help if you also were promoting your blog entries on your work-related accounts, particularly LinkedIn, where you could post links to relevant groups that you belong to.

 Engineering-focused publications offer you a way of keeping up to date with the latest industry news - who's being hired, which companies are expanding, and advancements in technology that you might need to be aware of.

-Different countries will have their own top publications.
-For example, EngineeringUK is one of the top British resources, while Engineering.com covers North America.
+Different countries will have their top publications.
+For example, EngineeringUK is one of the leading British resources, while Engineering.com covers North America.

-These publications can provide you with the inspiration to discuss your own thoughts about new developments in engineering using your blog or social media accounts.
+These publications can inspire you to discuss your thoughts about new developments in engineering using your blog or social media accounts.
 It is also a good idea to link to these pages through LinkedIn, where other relevant people will benefit from seeing them.

-What it comes down to is ensuring that you have the right online presence for your professional profile.
-If you want to portray yourself as exactly the candidate that the best firms are looking for, then keep your profiles professional and your updates on message.
+It comes down to ensuring that you have the right online presence for your professional profile.
+If you want to portray yourself as precisely the candidate that the best firms are looking for, then keep your profiles professional and your updates on message.

-There are privacy settings that can be used to ensure that potential employers don't see things meant only for family and friends.
-Keep your public persona professional and knowledgeable and you will be using social media in the right way.
+There are privacy settings that can ensure that potential employers don't' see things meant only for family and friends.
+Keep your public persona professional and knowledgeable, and you will be using social media in the right way.

 Randstad has been the official partner of the Williams Martini Racing Team since 2006.
-The expertise, spirit of excellence and trust on which we base our relationships with clients and candidates are illustrated within the Williams Martini Racing team every day.
+The expertise, spirit of excellence and trust on which we base our relationships with clients and candidates are illustrated daily in the Williams Martini Racing team.